The 10 BEST Free Walking Tours in Riga

 4. Jewish Riga Walking Tour

-Discover the Jewish heritage and history of Riga through a walking tour that takes you to the prominent Jewish sites in the city.
-Learn about the Jewish community’s contributions and visit the beautiful Old Riga Synagogue.
+Join a walking tour with the highlight being education about the Jewish heritage and history of Riga along the way to the most important Jewish locations in the city.
+The Jewish community’s contribution and visit Old Riga Synagogue.

-Tip: Take a moment to reflect at the Holocaust Memorial located near the synagogue.
+Reflect: Stop by the Holocaust Memorial near the synagogue.

 5. Riga Canal and Bastion Hill Tour

-Tip: Pack a picnic and enjoy it at Bastion Hill on a sunny day.
+Pack a picnic and devour it at Bastion Hill on a sunny day.

 Conclusion